gnosis/GECO/Proposals/Linkdrop.md

 **Meta linkdrops**

-A meta-linkdrop is based on meta-tx accounts.That means that instead of working with an external Ethereum account, a meta-linkdrop works with digital asset stored in wallet contracts, such as Gnosis Safe and Universal Login based wallets.
+A meta-linkdrop is based on meta-tx accounts, instead of working with an external Ethereum account, a meta-linkdrop works with digital asset stored in wallet contracts, such as Gnosis Safe and Universal Login based wallets.
-This will be working quite similiar to this PoC of a [gassless webwallet utilizing Universal Login SDK](https://github.com/LinkdropProtocol/Gasless-Webwallet) we have recently built
+This will be working quite similiar to this PoC of a [gassless webwallet utilizing Universal Login SDK](https://github.com/LinkdropProtocol/Gasless-Webwallet) we have recently built.

 Our goal for this proposal is to make linkdrops work with the Gnosis Safe end-to-end, as well as deliver a generalized meta-link SDK implementation that other developers can use to integrate interoperable meta-linkdrops into their projects.